jdubray/sam-fsm/README.md

   }
 ```

-Let's take a look at the example of a clock
+Let's take a look at the example of a clock:

 ```javascript
 const {